22 Tips for Shopping Aldi

 Y'all know I talk alot about shopping Aldi to easily save big for your family, and just last week a reader emailed to thank me because she was saving so much more each week just by shopping there.

-But, if you've never shopped Aldi before there are a few things to know before you shop, and if you're a seasoned Aldi shopper I hunted down a few hints that may surprise you.
-I'm going to pretend you've never ever set foot in Aldi before, and give you the nitty gritty on saving big while you're there!
+But, if you've never tried shopping Aldi before there are a few things to know before you shop.
+(Eve if you're a seasoned Aldi shopper I hunted down a few hints that may surprise you!)
+I'm going to pretend you've never ever set foot in Aldi before, and give you the nitty gritty on saving big while you're there . . .
+Aldi is just about one of my favorite places ever to go!

 Honestly, what makes me happiest about shopping Aldi is watching a super-cute-pulled-together older couple pull up in their BMW to shop.
 I manage to see one every. single. time.